-Façade Industry in the Middle East will Come to a More Matured Model**

-### Archived copy

 Façade Industry in the Middle East will Come to a More Matured Model

-Please brief us about your Sobha Façades and its journey.
+Please brief us about your Sobha Façades and their journey.

 Our humble story begins 4 years ago in Dubai, with a mere 5 employees entrusted with the engineering and design of the façade and glazing works for all the in-house projects of Sobha Realty.